FOREX-Euro at 2-month low vs dollar on European growth concerns

 U.S. fiscal cliff.

-Congress to meet with him next week to work out a compromise
+U.S. Congress to meet with him next week to work out a

 Obama insisted any plan would require a tax increase for the